smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

 ### M238 - Hood Switch Disable
 ### M239 - sends 239 to V3_I2C device, Short Beep
 ### M240 - set Z_MAX_LENGTH_M240
+   #### Usage
+   Sets or reads the stored the max Z Height parameter in to the EEPROM
+   #### Parameters
+   This command can be used without any additional parameters.

+   Znnn the Max Z height

+   #### Examples
+   M240 z129.2   ; sets the max Z height to 129.2

+   M240          ; returns the max z height from the EEPROM
 ### M260 - i2c Send Data
    #### Usage
    Buffer and send data over the i2c bus.
 Use A to set the address from 0-127.
 Add up to 32 bytes to the buffer with each B. Send and reset the buffer with S. Pinched from Marlin 1.1.x
    #### Examples
    M260 A5 B65 S ; Send 'A' to Address 5 now

    M260 A39      ; Set address to device I2C address 0x27

    M260 B77      ; M

    M260 B97      ; a

    M260 B114     ; r

    M260 B108     ; l

    M260 B105     ; i

    M260 B110     ; n

    M260 S1       ; Send the current buffer
 ### M261 - i2c Request Data
    #### Usage
    Request data from an i2c slave device.
 This command simply relays the received data to the host.
 #### Example
    M261 A99 B5 ; Request 5 bytes from Address 99
 ### M301 - set PID parameter
+#### Useage
+   Setting the PID charecteristics
+#### Parameters
+   Pnnn proportional (Kp)

+   Innn integral (Ki)

+   Dnnn derivative (Kd)

+   Fnnn pid max

+   Znnn nzone

+   Wnnn pid_i_max
+#### Examples
+M301 P1 I2 D3    ;

 # Section 2 The pin asignments